-Roland Keates, the owner of Transfigure Photography, is also an academic, who has a love of research, reading and academic writing.
-During Roland time at Derby University, studying for a fine art photography degree and a BA in commercial photography he found a love of art and started to research deeper into the essence of art and what is art?
+Roland Keates, the owner of Transfigure Photography, and is not just a photographer, he is additionally an academic.
+Roland has a love of research, reading and thesis writing.
+During his time at Derby University, he studied for a fine arts photography degree, after which he went on to read for a BA in commercial photography.
+He found he was riveted by the history of art, and started to research deeper into the essence of art and what is art?

-After his studies in photography he enrolled on an art history course at Nottingham University and wrote a thesis on “The Head of Medusa in Paintings and Symbols” “Forget Me Not – The Use of Real and Fake Photographs in Victorian Mourning Practices” and my last thesis on “The battle of the Painting of Judith and Holofernes – Caravaggio vs. Gentileschi.
-Unfortunately Roland was unable to finish his studies due to the ever-growing expense of University fees.
+After his studies in photography, he enrolled on an art history course at Nottingham University and wrote a thesis on “The Head of Medusa in Paintings and Symbols” “Forget Me Not – The Use of Real and Fake Photographs in Victorian Mourning Practices.”
+Roland’s last thesis is on “The battle of the Painting of Judith and Holofernes – Caravaggio vs. Gentileschi.
+Unfortunately, Roland was unable to finish his studies due to the ever-growing expense of University fees.

-If he read about an artist from a publication, he wrote about it.
-In total he has have written over 150 blogs with a total readership in excess over 1,368,592 according to the last statistical report.
+If Roland read about an artist from a publication, he wrote about it.
+In total, he has written over 150 blogs with a total readership in excess over 1,368,592 according to the last statistical report.

-At the present time Roland is researching into writing another thesis on the “Depiction of Women in Harem Paintings, by Middle Eastern and Western Artist.”
-This will demonstrate how culture, and thinking will command how subjectively a painting of a mysterious subject can influence outsiders’ interests.
+At the present time, Roland is researching another thesis on the “Depiction of Women in Harem Paintings, by Middle Eastern and Western Artist.”
+This will demonstrate how diverse culture and thinking can command the subjective interpretation of a painting, depicting a mysterious subject, and how it influences outsiders’ interests.